 Classically managed businesses are managed by leaders in a mostly de jure fashion.
 You experience this, for example, when you present the facts of a problem to executives, but the decision they make is different or opposite from the facts.
 Unfortunately, the vast majority of organizations that practice Lean management have not transformed.
 They remain classically managed businesses at their core.
 They are Fake Lean, which means that leaders like the tools of continuous improvement, and may demand their use among workers, but they have no interest in “Respect for People.”
 That means they have no interest in creating psychological safety.
 Instead, the preferred routines are to hide bad news, blame people for problems arise, and do whatever the boss tells you to do.
 These routines are more important to senior leaders than learning and improvement among regular employees.
 Read Irrational Institutions to learn why leaders do things that don’t make sense to workers.

 The image below shows the situation.
 It comes from an earlier blog post titled “Where Scientific Thinking Lives and Dies.”
 While scientific thinking is applicable to all levels of an organization, it lives only in the lower levels and is largely devoid in the higher levels.
-That’s because business problems are solved with de jure thinking (e.g. gut instinct) while technical problems are solved with de facto thinking (e.g. the seven QC tools).
+That’s because business problems are solved with de jure thinking (e.g. by right; gut instinct) while technical problems are solved with de facto thinking (e.g. the seven QC tools).

 Psychological safety is a benefit bestowed by top managers onto workers.
 Benefits given to workers have costs — perhaps not economic costs, but certainly social, political, and philosophical costs (read The Triumph of Classical Management Over Lean Management to find out why).
 These are costs that most top leaders are unwilling to bear.
 Fear is useful to leaders.
 It quickly conditions employees to fit in, do what the boss says, beat the KPI/metric, and adhere to the plan.
 They must display loyalty and fealty to their superiors and commit themselves to rapid response to problems or unfavorable metrics, such that their correction benefits the leader.
 It does not matter if the problem is big or small, infrequent or a daily occurrence.
 What matters is that workers respond quickly and that they effectively ameliorate the problem by any means.
 And, of course, the only good idea is the boss’s idea — which typically comes long after others have identified the idea.